admb-project/admb/scripts/docker/quickstart-unix.md

 Downloads
 ---------

-* Using the Docker Desktop, download the [ADMB container](https://hub.docker.com/r/johnoel/admb/).
+* Using the Docker Desktop, download the [ADMB container](https://hub.docker.com/r/johnoel/admb/) or use the command below from the terminal.

        ~$ docker pull johnoel/admb:linux